-Laurens Electric is a member-owned rural electric cooperative in Upstate South Carolina.
+Laurens Electric is a member-owned electric cooperative in Upstate South Carolina.
 Founded in 1939, the co-op provides service to more than 53,000 residential, commercial and industrial consumers in Laurens, Greenville, Spartanburg, Anderson, Abbeville, Newberry, and Union counties.

 1. VOLUNTARY AND OPEN MEMBERSHIP

 Cooperatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.